cruzdb/zlog/doc/api/index.rst

 Development Backend
 *******************

-The following code snippet creates a new log instance using the development storage backend.
+The following code snippet creates a new log instance using the LMDB development storage backend.

 .. code-block:: c++

 	#include <zlog/log.h>
-	#include <zlog/backend/ram.h>

-	Backend *backend = new RAMBackend();
-	SeqrClient *seqclient = new FakeSeqrClient();

 	zlog::Log *log;
-	int ret = zlog::Log::Create(backend, "mylog", seqclient, &log);
+        int ret = zlog::Log::Create("lmdb", "mylog",
+          {{"path", "/tmp/zlog.tmp.db"}}, "", "", &log);

 Now the log is ready to use.
 Next we'll go over the basic log operations.
+Note that there are other ways to construct log instances that provide low-level customization if the most common case isn't sufficient.

 ####################
 Appending to the log